Time is Money: Maximize Time at Disneyland!

 It used to be that FASTPASSes were honored from the earliest time on the pass through the rest of the day, but starting 2/18/13 the return times are now enforced.

 The FASTPASS systems at Disneyland and Disney California Adventure are not connected.
 Since it is easy to “hop” between the two parks, you can hold and use FASTPASSes at both parks during the day.

 Recently California Screamin’ (DCA) and Roger Rabbit’s Car Toon Spin (Disneyland) have not been connected to the rest of the FASTPASS system in each ride’s respective park.
 So essentially they are like “free” FASTPASSes that you can get anytime, without regard to any other FASTPASS(es) you may be holding.
-I recommend getting the FASTPASSes you really want first, and then trying for the California Screamin’ or Roger Rabbit’s Car Toon Spin FASTPASS, just in case they have been reconnected to the system.
+We recommend getting the FASTPASSes you really want first, and then trying for the California Screamin’ or Roger Rabbit’s Car Toon Spin FASTPASS, just in case they have been reconnected to the system.